MarkD117/NexTech/README.md

 ####  Incompleted User Stories

 The following user stories have been marked as incomplete, as they were considered non-essential for the core functionality of the site at this stage.
 However, they represent potential [Future Features](#future-features) to be implemented in future iterations.
-While these issues have been closed and moved to the Out of Scope column within the Kanban board.I am eager to revisit and incorporate them into a future patch of the site.
+While these issues have been closed and moved to the Out of Scope column within the Kanban board, I am eager to revisit and incorporate them into a future patch of the site.

 The majority of the 18 out of 45 incomplete user stories pertain to a single app known as the forums app, along with the associated admin logic.
 While these features were deemed non-essential for the core functionality of the site during the initial development phase, they again represent potential additions for future updates.